iKurthMC/ShowPing/README.md

-# PLUGIN SHOWPING - POCKETMINE-API 5
+# PLUGIN SHOWPING PM5

 English: Show your ping inside the server, you can see yours like that of another connected player
 Spanish: Muestra tu ping dentro del servidor, puedes ver el tuyo como el de otro jugador conectado

-# COMMAND SHOWPING - COMANDO SHOWPING
+# COMMAND SHOWPING

 English: